Is gravity getting weaker at low z? Observational evidence and theoretical implications: Constraints on Evolving from low CMB spectrum and the ISW effect.

-Clearly, the low-l Planck data do not allow significant variations in the parameter $g_a$ and imply strong constraints on it.
+As we can see, the low $l$ Planck data do not allow significant variations in the parameter $g_a$ and imply strong constraints on it.
 These constraints can be made precise using MGCOSMOMC \cite{Hojjati:2011ix,Zhao:2008bn}, the 2019 modified version \cite{Zucca:2019xhg} of the COSMOMC code \cite{Lewis:2002ah}.
 Allowing variation of the parameters $\left(\Omega_{0m}, \sigma_8, g_a\right)$ while fixing the rest to their Planck15/$\Lambda$CDM values we obtain the parameter contour constraints shown in Fig. \ref{fig:mgcosmomccontplc}.

 Clearly, even though negative values of $g_a$ are mildly favored and are consistent with the small $\mu$ variation implied by the Pantheon SnIa data of the previous section, this parameter is constrained to be larger than $-0.1$ at a $3\sigma$ level.
 This range is barely overalaping with the $2\sigma$ range of $g_a$ indicated by the compilation of the RSD growth data shown in Fig. \ref{fig:mtrsdcontour}.
 Thus, as pointed out also in previous studies \cite{Nesseris:2017vor} the low $l$ CMB spectrum constrains strongly the evolution of $\mu$ in the context of the parametrization \eqref{PKeq:geffansatz} and implies that additional parameters and/or systematic effects are required for the resolution of the weak growth tension (\eg the extension of the \lcdm $H(z)$ to $wCDM$ or the introduction of a sterile massive neutrino).